 Like bottom brackets, chainring bolts aren’t usually greased directly from the manufacturer.
 They leave it up to you.

 Remove the bolts you can to free the chainrings.
 Some may be pressed or riveted onto the spider.

 Clean and re-grease the chainrings and bolt threads.
 If loose chainring bolts are chronic on your bike, use Loctite on their threads.

 The knocking sound from a bottom bracket in distress is a bother you’ll want to remedy as quickly as possible.
 Before removing it, check your crank bolt on both sides to ensure it’s tight, as this sound is similar to one caused by a problem bb.

 If it’s tight and the noise is still there, remove the bottom bracket.
 Depending on your bike frame and model, you’ll need special tools.

-Remove the bottom bracket, inspect the shell and threads for any damage.
+Remove the bottom bracket, and inspect the shell and threads for damage.
 Clean the bearings thoroughly and apply a fresh layer of grease before reinstalling.
 For best results, use a torque wrench and tighten to manufacturer specifications.

-If all of that doesn’t work, you may need some retaining compound that will slightly expand and take up any space between the bottom bracket shell and the frame that’s causing the irritating creak.
+If all of that doesn’t work, you may need some retaining compound that will slightly expand and take up any space between the bottom bracket shell and the frame causing the irritating creak.